Growing strawberries from seed is a great way to establish plants without spending a lot of money.

 Transplanting Strawberry Seedlings

-Once the young strawberry seedlings are 2-3” tall, and the last spring frosts have past, it’s time to think about planting them in the garden.
+Once the young strawberry seedlings are 2-3” tall, and the last spring frosts have passed, it’s time to think about planting them in the garden.

 Strawberry seedlings are delicate, and they’re accustomed to the consistent light and temperatures in their indoor growing area.
 It’s important to harden off the seedlings by exposing them to the outdoors before planting.